 Manojit is the founder and director of Kriyetic (India).
-He started his academic carrier with Civil Eng. and completed Masters in Aerospace Eng. and Mechanical Eng., and eventually acquired research and work experiences in various fields like Artificial Intelligence, Machine Learning, Industrial Automation, Patter Recognition, Missile Guidance Technology, Information Technology, Fluid Dynamics in different institutes, e.g. NICTA, Australian National University, National University of Singapore, Indian Institute of Science, JATP Bangalore.
+He started his academic carrier with Civil Eng. and completed Masters in Aerospace Eng. and Mechanical Eng., and eventually acquired research and work experiences in various fields like Artificial Intelligence, Machine Learning, Industrial Automation, Patter Recognition, Missile Guidance Technology, Information Technology, Fluid Dynamics in different institutes, e.g. NICTA, Australian National University, Indian Institute of Science, JATP Bangalore.
 Later on he showed his inclination in Graphic Design, Comics & Graphic Novel Production and Publication.
 His varied experiences leaded him to head successfully the three different divisions of Kriyetic – Automation Div., Comics & Graphic Novel Production and Publication Div. and Media & Graphic Design Div.

 Kriyetic Japan Blog

 International Modern Hospital Show (IMHS) 2013, was held in Tokyo from 17th to 19th July.